India › Jaipur Hotels › Om Niwas Suite Review

 - Walking: Nothing much of interest around the streets just outside, but more pleasant for walking than most areas.

-- Public Transport: The Jaipur Metro is of limited use to tourists – at least until the 2 new stations in the Old City are completed in about 2021.
-The nearest station, Jaipur Junction, is 1.8km away (7-minute drive), and is attached to the train terminal.
+- Public Transport: The Jaipur Metro is of limited use to tourists – at least until more stations and routes are completed.
+The nearest station, Jaipur Junction, is 2 km away, and is attached to the train terminal.

 - Taxis & Auto-rickshaws: Taxis (unmetered) are poorly-marked and almost impossible to find without help from the hotel reception, and useless in the Old City anyway.
 Otherwise, Uber and Ola work effectively.
 However, just about anywhere, including the airport, is accessible by abundant auto-rickshaws.
 Some are electric and feature 2 small benches.